- Academic Affairs

 - Assessment guides good practice and typically has implications for only one institution.

-- Research guides theory and tests concepts, and has broader implications for higher education (Erwin, 1991).
+- Research guides theory, tests concepts, and has broader implications for higher education (Erwin, 1991).

 As a larger goup, SPRL meets as a group every six weeks for one hour.
 If separate groups are formed around specific research topics, those groups may meet more frequently.